BioDivHealth/Common_Scripts/README.md

 # Common_Scripts
-A place to store and revise scripts / functions that are commonly used within the lab
+A place to store and revise scripts / functions that are commonly used within the lab.